sarahlshowers/hangman-react/README.md

 2. Then `npm install` to get all dependencies.
 3. Run with `npm start`
-4. Type in `localhost:3000` to play the game on your browser (preferably Chrome)
+4. Type in `localhost:3000` to play the game on your browser (preferably Chrome) Why Chrome?
+I would expect this to work in all modern browsers; Safari, Chrome, Firefox, IE and Edge (perferable at least current version -1)

 Specs